 Experiencing Amsterdam like a local

 || A stroll around the NDSM (free ferry ride included!) ||

 The NDSM is a cultural free haven in Amsterdam North that was born in a former industrial shipyard.
 You can take the most left-hand ferry behind the central station in order to get there, and it runs every day until 03.00.
 The ride is lovely and totally free of charge.
-Once there you can do a street-art tour – start with the huge image of Anne Frank, an art-work by famous graffiti-artist Cobra.
+Once there you can do a street-art tour – start with the huge image of Anne Frank, an artwork by reknown graffiti artist Kobra.
 You can also visit ‘Art City’ which houses ateliers of artists in the former shipyard wharf.
-In case you want to have a drink, I’d recommend the marvellous cafe Noorderlicht which overlooks the IJ canal.
-Also, this is the area where the biggest European flea-market takes place, the Ij-Hallen.
+In case you want to have a drink, I’d recommend the marvelous cafe Noorderlicht which overlooks the IJ canal.
+Also, this is the area where the biggest European flea market takes place, the Ij-Hallen.
 The entrance to this market costs 5 euro but the price of clothing starts at 1 euro!
-Check the markets dates online.
+Check the market’s dates online.

 || A storytelling evening at the Mezrab ||